Mississippi Takes Step Toward Dropping Rebel Image From Flag

 “The legislature has been deadlocked for days as it considers a new state flag,” Reeves said on social media.
 “The argument over the 1894 flag has become as divisive as the flag itself and it's time to end it.
 If they send me a bill this weekend, I will sign it."

-A bill will only need a simple majority to pass the House and Senate.
-It will say that the current flag will be removed from state law.
+A bill will say that the current flag will be removed from state law.
 A commission would design a new flag that cannot include the Confederate battle emblem but must include the phrase “In God We Trust."
 The new design would be put on the ballot Nov.
 3. If a majority voting that day accept the new design, it would become the state flag.
 If a majority reject it, the commission would design a new flag using the same guidelines.

 “I know there are many good people who ... believe that this flag is a symbol of our Southern pride and heritage," said White, the Republican speaker pro tempore of the House.
 “But for most people throughout our nation and the world, they see that flag and think that it stands for hatred and oppression."